-miniBIOTA Interconnected Biomes - Lake, Lakeshore, Grassland, Mangrove Forest, Coastal, and Seagrass Meadow
+miniBIOTA Interconnected Biomes - Freshwater Lake, Lakeshore, Lowland Meadow, Mangrove Forest, Marine Shore, and Seagrass Meadow

 Building Living Worlds to Understand Our Own.